 Transylvanian Cities – The Heart of Transylvania

 Enchanting, Sibiu usually temps you with jazz concerts, a famous international documentary film festival, a theater festival and many more.
 They say it’s one of the most romantic Transylvanian medieval cities.
-Sibiu’s main attractions are the outdoor Astra village museum, the Brukenthal Museum with its contemporary addition and The Tower of the Council.
+Sibiu’s main attractions are the outdoor Astra village museum, the Brukenthal Museum with its contemporary addition, and The Tower of the Council.
+From the top of the latter you can admire the city’s panorama and §

 World-renowned Sighișoara is also pinned on our map.
 You might want to visit the most well preserved medieval craftsmen town in Romania.
 It was declared a World Heritage Site by UNESCO in 1999.
 Sighișoara also became famous for being the exile town of the Wallachian ruler, Vlad Dracul, father of Vlad the Impaler.
 The best city for a real Transylvanian vacation, right?